 If you are battling with infertility related to PCOS, your doctor will recommend weight loss to increase the effectiveness of the medication.

-A low calorie diet coupled with moderate exercise has known to greatly improve the symptoms related to PCOS.
+A low-calorie diet coupled with moderate exercise has known to greatly improve the symptoms related to PCOS.
 Doctors typically recommending losing 5% of your body weight to begin with.

-To help you ovulate
+To help a woman with PCOS ovulate

 - Gonadotropins.
 These hormone medications are given by injection.